adrienbrault/documentation/content/en/service_management/status_pages/_index.md

 ### Publish a maintenance window

-1. From a status page, click **Schedule Maintenance** to open the maintenance window modal.
+1. From any status page, click **Schedule Maintenance** to open the maintenance window modal.
 1. Under **Notice type**, select the "Scheduled Maintenance" tab and provide:
    | Field | Description |
    | ---- | ---- |